The Endocannabinoid System: What Is It?

 There are currently two known types of cannabinoid receptors: CB1 and CB2.
 The CB1 receptor is expressed mainly in the brain, but also in the lungs, liver and kidneys.
 The CB2 receptor is expressed mainly in the immune system and in hematopoietic cells.
 (Wikipedia).

-In our last article we looked at cannabinoids.
 The endocannabinoid system is capable of receiving neurotransmissions from different types of cannabinoids: endocannabinoids are cannabinoids produced by the human body; phytocannabinoids are cannabinoids created by plants (such as cannabis) that can be ingested.
 Cannabimimetics are cannabinoid “mimes” created by plants that can interact with cannabinoids receptors even though they are not true cannabinoids.

 As we discussed above, cannabinoids are neurotransmitters made of chemical compounds that are sent back and forth between neurons in our nervous system.
 Neurotransmitters don’t last forever.
 Inside the cell they can last longer, but once they are transmitted outside the cell, they are prone to degradation.
 This is why if you consume cannabis you don’t stay medicated forever and the effects wear off over time.